lakkatv/lakka-website/content/articles/2017/04/28/lakka-20-stable-release.md

  * Snes9x2002
  * Snes9x2005

-The core updates include support for netplay and cheats, but also new renderers for PSX and N64 emulators.
+The core updates include support for netplay and cheats, and also new renderers for PSX and N64 emulators.

 ### Updated controller support

 The joypad profiles has been updated.
-The following joypads were requiring specific changes on the system to work properly:
+The following joy pads required specific changes to work properly (and now do):
  * XBox One S
  * Wii U GameCube Adapter
  * OUYA controller